Lack of Snowfall This Year Affects Nonnewaug Students in More Ways Than One

 “I’ve also been called off completely from work because there wasn’t any snow, so no one booked lessons,” said Wells.
 “I’ve only worked one day at Mohawk where I’ve been completely booked for lessons so the rest of the day, when I don’t teach, I’m just getting paid to ski.”

-Charlotte D’Alexander, another Nonnewaug senior, is an avid local skier, but she found herself traveling north to the slopes in Vermont due to Connecticut’s poor conditions.
+Charlotte D’Alexander, another Nonnewaug senior, is an avid skier, but she found herself traveling north to the slopes in Vermont due to Connecticut’s poor conditions.

 “The lack of snow is why I haven’t skied in Connecticut this season,” said D’Alexander.
 “The upkeep of snow in Vermont has been consistent whether it’s snowing or the production of making snow.
 Multiple trails are open in Vermont compared to other local Connecticut mountains.”